-Ticks are small, parasitic pests that are active outdoors during the spring, summer, and fall.
-They attach themselves to a host in order to feed on blood, posing a potential health hazard in backyards, parks, and wooded areas.
+Ticks are small, parasitic pests that are most active outdoors in the spring, summer, and fall.
+They climb onto a host in order to feed on blood, which can pose a potential health risk in backyards, parks, and wooded areas.

 If you discover a tick that has attached itself to you, don’t panic.
-Ticks can sometimes transmit diseases to humans, such as Lyme disease, but not every tick bite is infectious.
+Although ticks can transmit diseases to humans, not every tick bite is infectious.
 And according to the CDC, the tick need to be attached for at least 36 to 48 hours to infect a person with Lyme disease.

 Knowing how to check for ticks and remove them safely will help protect you and your family members from tick-transmitted illnesses.

 Where to Check For Tick Bites

 Here are the most common areas to check for tick bites if you’ve been outdoors in tick-infested areas, according to a survey from Upstate Medical University’s Citizen Science Tick Testing Program: